 4 additional victims identified in Boulder attack, bringing number of injured to 12

 BOULDER, Colo.
-(AP) — Four additional victims have been identified in the Boulder attack in which a man is accused of throwing Molotov cocktails into a group that had gathered to bring attention to Israeli hostages in Gaza, authorities said Monday, bringing the number of injured to 12.
+(AP) — Four additional victims have been identified in the Boulder attack, District Attorney Michael Dougherty said Monday, bringing the number of injured to 12.

 An FBI affidavit says Soliman confessed to the attack after being taken into custody Sunday and told the police he was driven by a desire “to kill all Zionist people,” a reference to the movement to establish and protect a Jewish state in Israel.